-A reduction in the number of an employee’s scheduled hours that eliminates their status as a full-time employee
+- A reduction in an employee’s scheduled hours that eliminates their full-time status.

-For all above scenarios, the employee must have been enrolled in the company health insurance plan at the time of the qualifying event and the plan must still be in effect for other active employees.
+For the above scenarios, the employee must have been enrolled in the company health insurance plan at the time of the qualifying event, and the plan must still be in effect for other active employees.

-Continuation coverage under COBRA must be identical to the benefits you were receiving at the time of the qualifying event.
-In addition, any choices or options made available to active employees under the company plan, such as the right to choose different plan options during open enrollment, must also be made available to you.
+COBRA coverage must be identical to the health benefits you were receiving at the time of the qualifying event.2 This can also include dental and vision coverage, if the employee was enrolled in these policies before experiencing a COBRA qualifying event.
+In addition, any choices or options made available to active employees under the company plan, such as the right to choose different plan options during Open Enrollment, must also be made available to you.

-The coverage period for COBRA insurance can last up to 36 months, depending on the type of qualifying event.
+COBRA health insurance can last up to 36 months, depending on the type of qualifying event.
 For employees who are terminated or whose hours are reduced below full-time status, COBRA coverage is good for up to 18 months.